US challenger banks: who’s who and what’s their tech

 European banking challenger Revolut opened early access to users in the US in September 2017.
 It says it aims “to clean up the American banking system”.
 It provides digital banking services to consumers and businesses.

-Revolut aims to onboard 100 million customers in the next five years.
+Revolut aims to onboard 100 million customers in the next four years.
 As of mid-2018, it had nearly two million customers (signing up 6,000-8,000 new customers daily) and processed $1.8 billion through its platform.
 It also boasts over 250,000 daily active users.

 Digital banking service Simple was founded in 2009 in Portland, Oregon.
 It describes itself “a tech company, not a bank”.